ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Run the reconciler ##

 Ensure that the values in your `.env` file match the values used in the setup of the control plane.
-Set `NILE_ORGANIZATION_ID` and comment out `NILE_ORGANIZATION_NAME`.
-Note that `NILE_ORGANIZATION_ID` is not visible in the [Nile Admin Dashboard](https://nad.thenile.dev/) yet, but can be obtained in the Nile Admin Dashboard from the URL when you select an org.
-For example, in the URL `https://nad.thenile.dev/clustify/organization/org_02qfJTCBve6bw0XlxC92CG`, the organization id is `org_02qfJTCBve6bw0XlxC92CG`.

 Next, there are several ways to run the reconciler, each described in the following sections:

 - [Using yarn](#using-yarn)
 - [Executable binary](#executable-binary)
 - [Docker](#docker)

 ### Using `yarn`